-The 2012 outlook for ICBC's customer satisfaction for driver licensing is 95%.
+The 2012 actual result is 95%.

 Claims Services Satisfaction

 Approximately 900,000 claims are processed each year through ICBC's call centre, claims centres and specialty departments such as, but not limited to, commercial claims and rehabilitation services throughout the province.
 The claims services satisfaction measure represents the percentage of customers satisfied with a recent ICBC claims transaction and is drawn from a sample of over 20,000 customers surveyed throughout the year.